 Back to the top

 This section of the proposal contains the step-by-step plan of action and the schedule for conducting your research or making your artistic creation.
 Be sure to explain your role in the overall project, especially if your work is part of a larger one being carried out by your mentor.
 Depending on the topic and procedures, this section should discuss and explain in detail (1) the target population and sampling methods, (2) materials required and their use, (3) instruments and techniques, (4) design and method for data collection or artistic creation, (5) procedures for data analysis or critique of performance, and (6) a reasonable schedule of steps for successful completion of your work within two semesters.
+In addition, it should be made clear that the applicant and mentor have planned appropriately to secure any clearances/permits (e.g., IRB, Animal Care, Hazardous Material training) necessary to complete the proposed project.
 All studies have inherent limitations.
 This section also assures the readers that you have considered these limitations, including time and scope, during the formulation of your proposal.
 Rejection sometimes results from readers not clearly understanding the project, its foundations, and its limits.
 If there is reasonable doubt as to whether particular language is going to be understood by the reviewers, it is wise to provide definitions and explanations.

 Back to the top